 The quantity and quality of the Borax water had changed since the beginning of the geothermal energy development project when a few wells were drilled near the lake.
 The water level of Borax Lake decreased and Little Borax Lake can be found dry during the hottest summer months.

-The interesting fact: Borax Lake is home to only one type of fish, — the rare and endangered Borax Lake chub.
+The interesting fact: Borax Lake is home to only one type of fish, — the rare and endangered Borax Lake Chub.
 This fascinating cyprinid fish can only be found here.
-The chub is a miracle creature of nature, which survived, endured such a difficult habitat and evolved within about 10,000 years.
+The chub is a miracle creature of nature, which survived, endured such a difficult habitat, and evolved within about 10,000 years.
 This fish prefers the lake's outflows due to their cooler temperatures - around 85°F. The temperature 93°F (34°C) is critical for the species.
-The chub is also found in Little Borax Lake but the fish population dies when this little lake is dry.
+The chub is also found in Little Borax Lake but the fish population dies when this small lake is dry.
 To protect the exceptional Borax Lake chub, a restoration of Little Borax is extremely important.

 Soaking in the hot springs and swimming in the lake is not allowed.
 Often Borax Lake tempts visitors to take a quick dip in its warm water.
-The Nature Conservancy absolutely prohibits it in order to keep both humans and the fragile ecosystem safe.
+The Nature Conservancy absolutely prohibits it to keep both humans and the fragile ecosystem safe.

-After the winter and heavy rains, it doesn't recommend to go to Borax Lake Hot Springs as even the toughest off-road trucks and SUVs can get stuck in the mud.
+After the winter and heavy rains, it doesn't recommend to drive to Borax Lake Hot Springs as even the toughest off-road trucks and SUVs can get stuck in the mud.
 The hot summer months are not the best time for visiting as well.

 Further, this beautifully well-kept area is not all natural landscape.
 Visitors may also witness ruins of buildings near the site, which may appear odd in such a rural area.
 The ruins of the steel vats, remnants of the Borax workstation where borax was extracted that took place near the lake over a century ago.
-This unique site was discovered back in 1856 with a high composition of borates, subsequently leading to a small-scale production project.
+This unique site was discovered in 1856 with a high composition of borates, subsequently leading to a small-scale production project.
 Though the area continues to bear useful resources, there won't be any future productions on-site.

 Imagine taking off on an adventure to one of Oregon's most interesting hot springs and being the only one there for miles.
 Surely, that would make for a truly unique and memorable experience.